CodeoOy/Hula/README.md

 1. Clone this repo
 2. Create .env file to the root with `DATABASE_URL=test.db`
-3. If you haven't already, install Diesel as per instructions above
+3. If you haven't already, install Diesel as per instructions in the example below.
 4. From the root, run `cargo run`
 5. Go to App folder and run `npm install`
 6. Still in the app folder, run `npm run dev`